-Mr. Brett Wallace has earned a Bachelors of Science in Education degree from Jacksonville State University, a Masters in Education degree from Georgia College and State University, an Educational Specialist degree from Columbus State University, and is currently a doctoral student at Columbus State University.
-With 10 years of successful teaching and coaching experience in Troup County, Bibb County and Houston County, and 7 years of successful administrative experience at Warner Robins High, Mr. Wallace was selected to serve as Principal at Warner Robins Middle in 2012.
-He is married to Tonya Wallace, who is the Assistant Principal at Houston County Career Academy, and they have 4 children, Maggie, Daniel, Reed, and Shelby.
+Dr. Brett Wallace has earned a Bachelors of Science in Education degree from Jacksonville State University, a Masters in Education degree from Georgia College and State University, an Educational Specialist degree from Columbus State University, and a Doctor of Education degree from Columbus State University.
+After many years of successful teaching and coaching experience in Troup County, Bibb County and Houston County, and 7 years of successful administrative experience at Warner Robins High, he was selected to serve as Principal at Warner Robins Middle in 2012.
+He is married to Dr. Tonya Wallace, who is the Assistant Principal at Houston County Career Academy, and they have 4 children, Maggie, Daniel, Reed, and Shelby.

 Mrs. Brandy Farrell is a product of the Houston County School System.
 After graduating from NHS, she obtained her B.S.Ed. in Middle Grades Education from Georgia College and State University, her M.Ed. in Literacy and Learning from Walden University, and she is currently pursuing an Ed.S. in Educational Leadership through Columbus State University.
 Mrs. Farrell began her career at Byron Middle School, but has called WRMS her home for the past 12 years.
 She has served as a language arts teacher and department chair.
 Mrs. Farrell was selected as WRMS' 2007-2008 Teacher of the Year.
 In 2010, she achieved the designation of Georgia Master Teacher for consistently demonstrating gains in student achievement.
 She is married to Scott Farrell.
 They are the proud parents of three boys: Jake, Jackson, and Cael.